 In 1961 the population of Dandenong was 24,000 people and it was one of the most important industrial areas in the state.
 “Shoppers could encounter the most enterprising personalities and if they knew how to bargain—perhaps buy a bedstead for two shillings, an elderly Rolls-Royce or get caught up with enthusiasm and pay a high price for a leaky saucepan.”

 The 1970s heralded a new wave of migration into Dandenong.
-Many came from countries which still maintained a tradition of market shopping.
+Many came from countries that still maintained a tradition of market shopping.
 Shoppers and stallholders both reflected Dandenong's diverse population.
 The variety of fresh produce and merchandise and the wide range of faces and languages made this Melbourne market special.

-In 1975 the market site recieved an upgrade.
+In 1975 the market site received an upgrade.
 The Market demolished the old produce hall to make way for produce and fruit halls further along Cleeland Street.
 A plaque on the corner of Cleeland and King Street commemorates their opening in 1976.
 In December that year, a six-month trial of Friday openings began.

 The Market added a third trading day in 1982.
 With the launch of Saturday trading and Dandenong promoted itself as 'The Market Town'.